marksands/AssetDistributionManager/README.md

 * Very lightweight!
 * Zero dependencies!
 * NO singletons!
 Create as many ADMRepos as you like!
 * Delegate driven!
-NO blocks to minimize retain cylce risk!
-* Thorough documentation with Appledoc for Xcode integration!
+* Excellent Documentation!
 * Unit Tested!

 ## Example